Disclaimer: We hope you’ll love the products we recommend. RelaxLikeABoss.com may earn a commission on qualifying purchases from Amazon Associates.

-The material is also vital to consider as it affects the texture, stickiness and your overall level of comfort.
+The material is crucial.
+Why?
+Because it affects the texture, stickiness and your overall level of comfort.

-Most yoga mats are made from PVC or vinyl materials which the majority of users consider to be the most durable and comfortable.
+Most yoga mats are made from PVC/vinyl materials, which most yogis find the most durable and comfortable.

-A yoga mat with a smoother texture and softer feel is best for a bad knee as opposed to a mat with a bumpy pattern or a rough texture.
+A yoga mat with a smoother texture and softer feel is best for bad knees VS a mat with a bumpy pattern or rough texture.

 If your knee feels bad already, you don’t want to “roughen” it up even more.